 For Most Of Us, 6 Hours of Sleep Isn’t Enough

 We hate to burst your bubble, but six hours of sleep just isn’t enough for the average individual.
 While some people do well on only six hours of sleep, most of us would benefit from an extra hour or two of additional rest.
-Below we’ve included the nine primary sleep groups identified by the National Sleep Foundation, along with their corresponding sleep recommendations.
+Below we’ve included the nine primary sleep groups identified by the Centers for Disease Control and Prevention, along with their corresponding sleep recommendations.

 Newborns should receive between 14 and 17 hours of sleep, though 11 to 13 hours is acceptable as well.
 Ultimately, newborns shouldn’t sleep less than 11 hours per day.

-Toddlers should sleep between 11 and 14 hours each day, though 9 to 10 hours is also appropriate.
+Toddlers should sleep between 11 and 14 hours each day, including naps.
 Toddlers shouldn’t sleep less than 9 hours per day.

-Preschoolers should sleep between 10 and 13 hours per day, or 8 to 9 hours per day, but no less than 8 hours per day.
+Preschoolers should sleep between 10 and 13 hours per day, including naps.

-Teens should get 8 to 10 hours of sleep per day, but 7 hours is still acceptable.
-Teens should sleep no less than 7 hours per day.
+Teens should get 8 to 10 hours of sleep per day.

-Young adults should get 7 to 9 hours of sleep per day, but 6 hours is also appropriate in a pinch.
-They shouldn’t get less than 6 hours of sleep in a day.
+Young adults should get 7 to 9 hours of sleep per day.